The Dog House Times Official Wood Plank Style Free Dog House Plans are here for free, courtesy of Dog House Times.

-Take the number that you counted in the last step and cut that many planks at the measurement that you measured in step 7.
-Just like when you made the sides, screw the boards to the back, overlaying each board above to hide the screws.
+Take the number you counted in the last step and cut that many planks at the measurement you measured in step 7.
+Like when you made the sides, screw the boards to the back, overlaying each board above to hide the screws.

 Step 9.
 The Front Face.

-We have to go back to the chart and retrieve our minimum door measurements.
-The door height “H” and the door width “Dw”.
-We will also need the measurement we got in step 7 as well as the number of planks counted in step 7 as well.
+We must return to the chart and retrieve our minimum door measurements.
+The door height is “H,” and the width is “Dw.”
+We will also need the measurement we got in step 7 and the number of planks counted in step 7.

 So once we have our door dimensions from the dog house sizing charts, we need to divide the door width “Dw” by 2.
-Set that number aside, and call it “Z”.
-Now take the width of the whole dog house “W” that we measured in step 7.
-Divide that by 2 and subtract the number “Z” that we just set aside.
+Set that number aside, and call it “Z.” Now take the width of the whole dog house “W” we measured in step 7.
+Divide that by 2 and subtract the number “Z” we set aside.